esh123cookie/dropparty-2/README.md

 - 41
 ...
 ```
+# Note:
-Note that duration is in seconds
+duration is in seconds
 time is how long before drop party starts in minute